-The purpose of the Nursing and Inter–Professional Trip is
+The purpose of the Nursing and Inter–Professional Trips is

 → To raise awareness in our communities of the situation in developing countries

-→ To administer “hands on” basic nursing care in poor remote areas where people have minimal to no access to health care
+→ To administer “hands on” basic nursing care in marginalized communities where people have poor access to health care

 → To evaluate health care in a developing country

 → To provide meaningful professional development for Canadians and Dominican health care professionals

 When Georgian College nursing staff took eight students and a physician to Dominican Republic in 2002, they never dreamed the program would grow into a massive volunteer undertaking repeated annually.
 The trip was originally designed for nursing students to acquire hands-on experience in community nursing.
 After a few students came back to tell their stories, word spread fast.

 Now, both students and members of the medical community participate to assess and treat more than 2,500 people over a three-week period.
 Those attending include students from Georgian Nursing program, an inter-professional health team including paramedics, doctors, nurses, teachers, practical nurses, chiropractor, public health specialist, and nurse practitioners.